oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 Coherence process to start (i.e. in a different pod) will use UDP to try to contact the master.
-Most Kubernetes overlay network providers do not support multicast, so you should configure Coherence to use unicast and provide a "well known address" so that members can find the master.
+Most Kubernetes overlay network providers do not support multicast, so you should configure Coherence to use unicast and provide a "well known address (WKA)" so that members can find the master.
-This is normally done by using the cluster address, i.e. the address of the Kubernetes service that is pointing to all cluster members.
+This is typically done by using the cluster address, i.e. the address of the Kubernetes service that is pointing to all cluster members.

 {{% notice note %}}
-If you create your domain using the samples provided in this project, the cluster will be able to form, you do not need to manually specify WKA.
+If you create your domain using the samples provided in this project, the cluster will be able to form; you do not need to manually specify WKA.
 However, the information is included below for completeness.
 {{% /notice %}}